zxfathn/zxfathan-cyber-security-academy/README.md

 This project is intended for educational purposes and cybersecurity learning.

-Copyright © 2026 ZXFathan Academy.
+Copyright © 2026 ZxFathan CyberSec Academy.